OathPros/COMP3/source/containers/popovers.rst

 .. image:: ../img/screenshots/popover.png

-Popovers are anchored containers that can be opened and closed.
-In this regard, they are similar to menus.
-However, unlike menus, they can contain a variety of UI elements, making them more flexible and lending thems to creative design solutions.

-Examples of popovers content include a list of content items that can be opened, a set options for an options main view, or a palette of tools.
+Popovers are anchored containers that can be opened and closed, and which can contain a variety of UI elements.
+Examples of popovers content include a list of content items that can be opened, a set controls for view options, or a palette of tools.

 Guidelines
 ----------